 I'm not here to rate the school but to offer advice to the student who feels she is not going to be able to attend a unversity.
 Don't panic about this you're in the 10th grade and you still have time to catch up.
 Unfortunately there will always be teachers who make hasty d cisions simply because you lost concentration.
 You'll find that there are alot of people like that as you go through life.
 If your grades are low you can always take summer classes where you may make them up perhaps with a teacher who is more caring and concerned.
 Don't start to panic now just do your best and find other solutions.
 Good luck!

 Palisades Charter High School is a charter high school in Los Angeles.
 The principal of Palisades Charter High School is Pamela Magee and can be contacted at firstname.lastname@example.org.
 2,899 children attend Palisades Charter High School and identify primarily as Asian; White, non-Hispanic; and Hispanic.
 3% of the Palisades Charter High School students are "limited in English proficiency."
-33% of the 2,899 students here are paying reduced lunch prices.
-The ratio of students to teachers at Palisades Charter High School is 21:1.
+33% of the 2,899 students here have subsidized lunches.
+The student to teacher ratio at Palisades Charter High School is 21:1.
 Saint Monica Catholic High School is one of the nearest high schools.

 - Ceramics sculpture